gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### Client Fallback

-   A DTLS/SCTP client supporting this specification encountering an server not compatible with this specification MAY attempt RFC 6083 fallback per this procedure.
+   A DTLS/SCTP client supporting this specification encountering a server not compatible with this specification MAY attempt RFC 6083 fallback per this procedure.